Antonedw/teamA2_cheme485_final_project/README.md

        U=600W/m^2C, hi = 667 W/m^3C, in the Vaporizing zone: A= 7.3 m^2, U = 1500 W/m^2 C with equal resistance on both sides.

 H-801: This is a fired heater that prepares the feed to enter the reactor.
 Q = 6380 MJ/hr of heat added to fluid, raising
-       temperatures in stream 6a from 214C to 350C.
+       temperatures in stream 6a from 214C to 350C and vaporizing the stream.
 The heater's capacity is 10,000 MJ/hr, and it runs at 70% efficiency.

 R-801: A shell and tube packed bed reactor with a keiselguhr-supported phosphoric acid catalyst.
-Boiler feed water in shell
-       produces HPS, maintaing temperatures at 350C.
+Boiler feed water in shell produces HPS, maintaing temperatures at 350C.
 The reactor volume is 6.5 m^3, and exchange area is 342 m^2 in 234 tubes each 6m long.
 U= 65W/m^2C, with all resistance on the reactor side.
 The heat removal required is 9840 MJ/hr.
 The reactor produces 93.45 kmol/hr of cumene and 2.79 kmol/hr of P-diisopropyl benzene by consuming benzene and propylene.
+All reactions occur in the gas phase, and products are fully vaporized.

+E-802: Follows the reactor, acting as a condensor for flash unit V-802.
+The process stream is in the shell, and the condensor is  in a 1-2 configuration.
+Cooling water brings temperatures from 350C to 90C and partially condense stream 8.
+Q = 16,400 MJ/hr, A = 533m^2.

+V-802: A flash drum separates out the fuel gas stream by separating the stream at 90C.
+The fuel gas separates out most of the propane in the system, which comes in with the propylene feed and remains inert.
+The stream that leaves in stream 10 is liquid.
+The flash drum is vertical--5.2m tall, 1 m in diameter for total volume V = 4.08 m^3 (assuming the vessel is cylindrical).
 <br>
 <br>
 -------------------------------------------------------------------------------------------------------------------------------